DataDog/documentation/content/en/logs/guide/logs-rbac.md

 1. Create a `team:acme` restriction query.
 2. Attach that restriction query to ACME roles.

-*Note*: Roles can have **no more than one** restriction query attached.
+**Note**: Roles can have **no more than one** restriction query attached.
 If you attach a restriction query to a role, it removes any restriction queries already attached to this role.

 {{< tabs >}}
 {{% tab "UI" %}}

-Use the [Data Access page][22] in the Datadog App to:
+Use the [Data Access page][1] in the Datadog App to:

 * Create a `team:acme` restriction query.
 * Assign `ACME Admin` and `ACME User` roles to that restriction query.